Good to know

 The Force V from Scarpa caters to male and female climbers.
 The brand indicates that their non-plastic offerings are based on European sizing which provides a more precise fit.
 For comparison, one Euro whole size is equal to 6.6 mm, while one US size corresponds to 8.4 mm.
 Additionally, the dual Velcro straps allow owners to customize the overall fit and volume of the shoe.

-Scarpa men’s Force V is shaped using the FF last, providing a neutral, slightly asymmetric and low-angled toe box build.
-The women’s version, on the other hand, uses the ED last which yields a lower volume.
-With its leather upper, the Force V is expected to stretch after some use.
+Scarpa men’s Force V is shaped using the FF last, providing a neutral, slightly asymmetric, and low-angled toe box build.
+The women’s version, on the other hand, uses the ED last which yields a lower volume

 Midsole.
 These Scarpa rock climbing shoes carry a 1 mm Flexan midsole.
 This material helps spread the force across the foot for better performance.
 It also provides a decent amount of flexibility.